loftwah/linux-for-pirates/README.md

 YAML is a popular choice for configuration files because it is easy to read and write, and it is flexible enough to support a wide variety of data structures.
 It is also often used in devops tools, such as Ansible and Docker, to define infrastructure as code.

 To use YAML effectively as a pirate, you should familiarize yourself with its syntax and conventions, and understand how it is used in the tools and technologies you are working with.
 Arrr!

+## Chapter Three: Your first day as a pirate

+## Chapter Four: Navigating the seas of the internet